ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 relevant to the task at hand.

-However, we must be careful not to remove critical words that may significantly alter a sentenceâ€™s meaning.
+However, we must be careful not to remove critical words that may significantly alter a sentence's meaning.
 For example, it would be suboptimal to remove the word *cat* in the previous sentence: â€œThe quickly jumped over the lazy dog.â€?
 We must also choose the deletion rate carefully to ensure that the text still makes sense after words